 - Sudden physical disability (such as an injury from a fall, stroke, etc.)

-- Reduced ability to physically care for the home
+- Reduced ability, unable to care for the home

 - History of mental health issues